Ficool

 "Oh, and I'm Rain, by the way.
 Because of the hair.
 In case that wasn't painfully obvious."

-The woman pointed at her own hair in the end and Sienna's eyes lingered on her own dark blue strands dancing with the constant gust.
+Rain pointed at her own hair at the end, and Cecilia's eyes lingered on the blue strands dancing in the constant gust.

 "I've only been here a day, and I've already met interesting people.
 You might just top them all."